printvis/documentation/docs/Copilot/capacity-optimization.md

 Capacity Optimization is a Copilot assisted planning tool to help planners balance workload across capacity units with capacity shift setup.
 This is done by automatically optimizing and shifting planning units and placing them into a planning simulation.

+*During public preview, the Copilot costs are included with your PrintVis license.
+However, fair-use policies, quotas, or pricing might be introduced later.*

 ## Installation

 To begin using this public preview feature, install the [PrintVis Copilot app](https://) from AppSource.